Niruthiha/climatechange_chatbot/README.md

 - Easy to Use: Users can simply input their questions into a text field to receive informative answers.

 ## Technologies Used
-- Streamlit: For building the web interface for user interactions.
-- OpenAI API: To generate responses using the GPT-3.5-turbo model.
-- ChromaDB: A vector database used for efficient information retrieval.
-- Python 3.8 or higher
 - Required Python packages listed in requirements.txt

 ## Data Source